Episode 22: Kevin Miller Tells Us Ghost Stories

 Getting scared is kinda fun... when our lives aren’t actually in jeopardy.
 Perhaps our fascination with the unnatural and uncanny is that they give us micro-survivor experiences by causing our hearts to beat more rapidly, and merely walk away giggling.

 Links!
 You want ’em… and we got ’em!

-CLICK HERE to watch this episode on YouTube… if you like seeing faces to go with your voices.
+CLICK HERE to watch this episode on our Patreon for FREE!… if you like seeing faces to go with your voices that is.

 Support your local arts organizations, and please consider offering support to one of ours!

 Our favorite local to us arts organization is the Funhouse Lounge in SE Portland… and currently they cannot afford to operate.
 Typically Eric Nepom and I both can be found in the improvised Scooby-Doo meets the Saw thriller: Murder Mystery Machine.
 You can support the Funhouse Lounge by donating, or buying fun and hilarious merchandise CLICK HERE

 Austin Ghost Tours… where Kevin Miller got his ghost story start used to operate out of The Hideout Theatre... where he got his improv start.
 The Hideout is continuing to chug along with digital content and you can support them, by simply buying a ticket to one of their digital shows.
 CLICK HERE.
 Recently they learned that they may lose their historic downtown building… and could use all the help they can get.